carljm/pipvirtualenv-preso/pip/10_install.md

 ## `--single-version-externally-managed` ##

-* Tells setuptools to do a "flat" install, not a zipped egg or egg-directory.
+* Tells setuptools to do a "flat" (distutils-style) install and put the metadata next to it in a `.egg-info` directory, rather than a zipped egg or egg-directory.

 * A setuptools feature.

 !SLIDE commandline